 Bespoke Family History Research

-If you are just starting your family history, or looking for a special gift, you may want to consider one of my fixed price family history packages as these offers exceptional value for money and are likely to trace your family back to the early 1800s.
+If you are just starting your family history, or looking for a special gift, you may want to consider one of my popular family history packages as these offers exceptional value for money and can be added to as required.

-Not all the work of a genealogist will fit neatly as a fixed price package, so I also offer a range of other, more bespoke family history research:
+Not all the work of a genealogist will fit neatly as a package, so I also offer a range of other, more bespoke family history research:

 Some of the Work I Undertake